CASA: Cross-Attention over Self-Attention for Efficient Vision-Language Fusion: Additional Results

 \subsection{Impact of image resolution}

-In \hyperref[tab:sota-images]{Table~\ref{tab:sota-images}}, we report results on VLM benchmarks for \casaseq[He-2B] and Insertion$_\text{He-2B}$ evaluated at maximum resolutions of $896^2$.
-In \hyperref[tab:supp-resolution]{Table~\ref{tab:supp-resolution}}, we additionally show results when varying the maximum resolution at inference ($448^2$, $672^2$, $896^2$, and $1344^2$).
-Both models benefit from higher resolutions.
-In particular, although Insertion$_\text{He-2B}$ was trained with a maximum resolution of $672^2$, evaluating it at $896^2$ yields a performance boost, especially on reading and high resolution document and chart understanding tasks (\eg, +5 points on InfoVQA).
+In \hyperref[tab:sota-images]{Table~\ref{tab:sota-images}}, we report results on VLM benchmarks for \CAHe and Insertion$_\text{He-2B}$ evaluated at maximum resolutions of $952^2$.
+In \hCref{tab:supp-resolution}, we additionally show results when varying the maximum resolution at inference ($448^2$, $672^2$, $896^2$, and $1344^2$).
+As expected, resolution can be reduced with little to no loss of performance for general VQA tasks, whereas tasks involving high-resolution images (DocVQA and InfoVQA) exhibit a noticeable performance drop.